 One of the best reasons for studying science is the wide variety of career opportunities that the graduate has access to.
 A science degree is a well-established platform to a surprisingly wide range of careers outside science (e.g. management, sales) as well as within science (laboratory, research, and teaching).

 Career opportunities will be subject to your choice of specialist exit pathways.
-Science (Common Entry) is the gateway for four Level 8 BSc (Hons) degrees in Waterford Institute of Technology, which include the BSc (Hons) in Food Science and Innovation, BSc (Hons) in Molecular Biology with Biopharmaceutical Science, BSc (Hons) in Pharmaceutical Science, and BSc (Hons) in Physics for Modern Technology.
+Science (Common Entry) is the gateway for four Level 8 BSc (Hons) degrees in SETU Waterford, which include the BSc (Hons) in Food Science and Innovation, BSc (Hons) in Molecular Biology with Biopharmaceutical Science, BSc (Hons) in Pharmaceutical Science, and BSc (Hons) in Physics for Modern Technology.
 At the end of first year you will be asked to select one of the courses to study in order to obtain your final award.
 For more information on career opportunities visit the courses under the follow on study section.

-Opportunities for postgraduate study are available at WIT and other insitutions.
+Opportunities for postgraduate study are available at SETU Waterford and other insitutions.
 The opportunities for postgraduate study will be subject to the course you choose to get your degree in.
 For more information on the follow on study opportunities visit the following courses: